 GreenAngels founders, Ina and Dave, lived on Pender Island, in the heart of the Salish Sea for 14 years.
 They both grew up on Vancouver Island, and now reside in Sidney—home of the Shaw Centre for the Salish Sea.
 For anyone blessed to live on these calm, inland waters, in one of the most beautiful and abundant marine environments in the world, the Salish Sea is more than just a body of water—it is our breath, our livelihood and our passion.

-The Salish Sea is a unique inland sea ecosystem that encompasses Puget Sound, Juan de Fuca Strait and Strait of Georgia.
-It’s shores lie on the coasts of British Columbia, Canada, and Washington and Oregon, USA.
+The Salish Sea is an "umbrella" name for the unique inland sea ecosystem that encompasses Puget Sound, Juan de Fuca Strait and Strait of Georgia.
+It’s shores lie on the coasts of British Columbia, Canada, and Washington, USA.
 Washington marine biologist, Bert Webber, coined the name “Salish Sea” in 1989 in order to help define the inland marine ecosystem as one entity—regardless of international borders.
 The need to define this unique and connected ecosystem was first realized in the 1970’s during extensive studies undertaken to assess the destruction that could result from oil tanker spills.

 Turn Point, South Pender Island.
 Credit: Brandon Harvey